AWS VPC NAT – NAT Gateway

 Direct Connect Gateway Limitations

-• supports a Single Transit VIF per Direct Connect.
+• supports up to 6 Transit Gateways per Direct Connect Gateway.

 • does not support overlapping CIDRs.